umrover/mrover-ros/src/science/README.md

 Code for the science bridge program that will interpret UART messages from a Nucleo
 ======================================================================================
 ### About
-Writes, reads and parses NMEA like messages from the onboard science nucleo to operate the science box and get relevant data.
+Reads and parses NMEA like messages from the onboard science nucleo to operate the science box and get relevant data.

 ### Hardware